Reducing Inappropriate Antibiotic Prescribing by Primary Care Clinicians

-We seek to test an effective strategy for reducing the inappropriate use of antibiotics in primary care office practices.
-In this randomized control trial, we aim to identify a strategy to decrease the emergence of antimicrobial-resistant bacteria in the community by primary care clinicians.
+This project was conducted from July 1, 2009, through December 2010 and was funded by a grant from the Agency for Healthcare Research and Quality (AHRQ).
+We sought to test an effective strategy for reducing the inappropriate use of antibiotics in primary care office practices.
+In this randomized control trial, we aimed to identify a strategy to decrease the emergence of antimicrobial-resistant bacteria in the community by primary care clinicians.

 - Reduced use of antibiotics to treat conditions for which those drugs are known not to be effective.